-Generally students who hold a valid F-1 visa are permitted to work on the premises of the school that issued their I-20 while in attendance at that school.
-The work is limited to 20 hours per week when school is in session or 40 hours per week during approved school breaks.
-If the international student does not have an F-1 visa or has questions about visa status, please contact the Admissions office to determine employment eligibility.
-International students who wish to work on campus will need the following:
+Generally, students who hold a valid F-1 visa are permitted to work on the premises of the school that issued their I-20 while in attendance at that school if the international student does not have an F-1 visa or has questions about visa status, please contact the Admissions office to determine employment eligibility.
+International students who wish to work on campus will need a valid Social Security Number.
+If the international student does not have a Social Security Number, click here for instructions on how to get one.
+Once a social security number is obtained, the student will need to complete all regular student employment documentation and forms before he or she may begin working.